stanX19/c_piscine_tester/README.md

  - `-f` : Fail - Display only failed test results
  - `-d` : Detail - Display test cases in detail

-These flags are designed to synergize seamlessly, allowing for a dynamic combination of options:
+You can combine the flags to achieve a dynamic combination of options:

  - `-ad`  : All Detail - Display all test cases in detail
  - `-af`  : All Fail - Display all failed test cases